 School of Medicine

 Lung Cancer: What You Need to Know

-- Lung cancer is the second most common cancer and the leading cause of death in men and women.
+- Lung cancer is leading cause of cancer-related death in men and women.

 - Deaths from lung cancer exceed the number of deaths from breast cancer, prostate cancer and colon cancer combined.

 - Smoking is the primary cause of lung cancer, and quitting smoking is essential to prevention and treatment.

 - It’s never too late to quit!
 Even if you’ve been diagnosed with lung cancer, you will do better as an ex-smoker than a current smoker.

 - Common symptoms of lung cancer include coughing, wheezing, chest pain, shortness of breath and bloody mucus in the cough.

 Compared with chemotherapy in a head-to-head clinical trial, an immunotherapy drug lengthened life expectancy by an average of three months.